inkarkat/vim-VcsMessageRecall/README.md

 CONFIGURATION
 ------------------------------------------------------------------------------

+The message store is located in a directory below the version control system's metadata directory; to change the name:

+    let g:VcsMessageRecall_StoreDirName = 'commit-msgs'

 You can override the autocmds after the plugin has been sourced, e.g. in a file ~/.vim/after/plugin/VcsMessageRecall.vim
 For example, to use a single, global message store for all Subversion commits: